Bad Boys (1983 film): Distribution

-Universal Studios originally released Bad Boys in 1983, and Thorn/EMI released it on its videocassettes in 1984, but in 1999 Artisan Entertainment took the rights and released the DVD.
-In 2001, Anchor Bay Entertainment took its DVD rights and re-released it, and in 2007 Facets Multimedia Distribution re-released it on its DVDs.
+Universal Studios originally released Bad Boys in 1983, and Thorn/EMI released it on the Beta and VHS videocassette formats later that year, but in 1999 Artisan Entertainment took the rights and released the DVD.
+With the exceptions of the original videocassette release and a laser videodisc reissue by HBO Video in 1990, most releases used an edited 104-minute version until 2001, when Anchor Bay Entertainment took its DVD rights and re-released it, and in 2007 Facets Multimedia Distribution re-released it on DVD.
 Bad Boys was released on Blu-ray by Lionsgate Home Entertainment for the first time on February 1, 2011, presented "complete and uncut."
-It is also available for online streaming video rentals and digital download files purchases through Amazon Video and Apple iTunes Store.
+It is also available for online streaming video rentals and digital download purchases through Amazon Prime Video and Apple iTunes Store.

 Critical reception

 Bad Boys garnered generally positive reviews; review aggregate website Rotten Tomatoes currently holds a 90% "Fresh" rating based on 20 reviews.
 David Denby of The New Yorker magazine argued, "Bad Boys is never less than tense and exciting, but it's coarse and grisly, an essentially demagogic piece of work".

 In his original review, Roger Ebert praised the direction and cinematography in particular and wrote, "The direction, by Richard Rosenthal, is sure-footed, confident and fluid; we are in the hands of a fine director".
 In her review for The New York Times, Janet Maslin wrote, "Sean Penn's performance is the chief thing that separates Bad Boys from mere exploitation".
 Perry Seibert of All Media Guide said "Bad Boys proves that great performances can overcome routine story lines."

-Rosenthal later said "I think I turned down around 20 or 22 films after 'Bad Boys.'
+Rosenthal later said "I think I turned down around 20 or 22 films after Bad Boys.
 The phone rang all the time.
 The funny thing is, at the time I didn't know I was hot.
-But after 'American Dreamer,' I knew the difference."
+But after American Dreamer, I knew the difference."
+In 2002 the director said Bad Boys and American Dreamer are the favorite movies that he directed.

+Following the release of the film, Rollling Stone magazine put Sean Penn on its cover with the title "Bad Boy: the new James Dean."